metasfresh/metasfresh-documentation/_rest_api_collection/EN/General_info_REST_API.md

 ---
-title: General information on the use of the metasfresh web service
+title: General information on the use of the metasfresh web service (REST API)
 layout: default
 tags:
   - A Beginner's Guide to the metasfresh Web Service